 Course Curriculum and Features

-Students will operate as forensic scientists, utilizing a variety of trace evidence analyses — fingerprinting, mass spectrometry, protein gel electrophoresis, liquid chromatography — to identify and track down science-based evidence.
-These exercises will illustrate the power and pitfalls of chemical forensics and help you understand the statistical basis for deciding guilt or innocence.
-The course will conclude with a student-led trial.
+Students operate as forensic scientists, utilizing a variety of trace evidence analyses — including fingerprinting, blood typing, and gas and liquid chromatography — to identify and track down individuals from materials left at the scene of the crime.
+These exercises illustrate the power and pitfalls of chemical forensics and help you understand the statistical basis for deciding guilt or innocence.

 Note: A laptop is required to participate in this course.
 Rentals are available through the Student Tech Loan Program to students who have registered for autumn quarter.